feuerdev/feuer/GAMEPLAY_LOOP.md

   - [x] It should update live with the battle
   - [x] It should be able to be closed
   - [x] It should show the battle result after it is over
-- [C] Enhance existing battle system with turn-based mechanics
+- [x] Enhance existing battle system with turn-based mechanics
   - [x] The logic should take into account the groups stats
   - [x] Add the following stats to the group that will affect the battle and are generated when the group is created:
     - [x] Strength